Overall: 5872 4211 5505

-Fletchy-Muncher exaggerate the Fletcher-Munson effect to detect masked harshness in mixes with too much high and low-end (very common in bedroom and home-studio productions).
+Fletchy-Muncher uses the Fletcher-Munson effect to detect masked harshness in mixes.

-If you mixed and mastered something at home and excited as a kid on Christmas-eve patiently waiting for the DJ to drop it in the club and when he finally does, with the volume cranked up to 11, it sound like someone hitting a hammer on a anvil and you see people with bleeding ears everywhere, then you need this...
+If you mixed and mastered something at home and excited as a kid on Christmas-eve patiently waiting for the DJ to drop it in the club and when he finally does, with the volume cranked up to 11, it sounds like someone hitting a hammer on an anvil and you see people with bleeding ears everywhere, then you need this...

 How to use:

-Remember to put the plugin at 'Flat', bypass it or remove it before bounce your new mix/master.
+Remember to put the plugin at 'Flat', bypass it or remove it before bouncing your new mix/master.

 You only need this if your mixes/masters are too harsh when played outside of your studio.
 If that's not the case this method might cause more damage than good to your tracks.